How To Easily Start a Blog: 3 Traffic-Driving Tips For Beginners

 I wasn’t going to do it.
-This is veering from my niche of Disney, Florida and Food…but I have been asked about the best way to start a blog.
+This is veering from my niche of Disney, Family and Travel…but I have been asked about the best way to start a blog.

 I didn’t set out to be a “blogger about blogging.”
 (And I’m still not.)